Chris Frame: Maritime Historian, Author & Lecturer

 You may not realise it, but ocean liners changed the way we live.
 From introducing new technologies, to creating reliable links between nations; from their use in both World Wars to their transition into modern day floating resorts, many things we consider normal today can be traced back to an ocean liner origin.

 Since 2008 we’ve published a series of books on a variety of maritime subjects.
-From a history of P&O, to the evolution of the transatlantic liner and a number of topics in-between (check out our books here).
+These range from the history of Cunard to the story of P&O and Orient Line (and how they helped shape Australian society) to the evolution of the passenger ship and a number of topics in-between (check out all our books here).

 I am a regular speaker aboard cruise ships as well as maritime museums around the world.
-I’ve also been a keynote speaker at conferences and dinners.
-I enjoy sharing this rich history, and am always touched by how genuinely interested people are to listen and share their own stories.
+I’ve also been a keynote speaker at conferences, events and corporate dinners.
+I enjoy sharing this rich history and I am always touched by how genuinely interested people are to listen to my presentations, and share their own stories.

 Spreading the Ocean Liner story further: